pipas2309/pipas2309/README.md

 ```
 #

-My name is Lucas Palharini, and get interested in programming when i started using the computer at 12 years old,
+My name is Lucas Palharini.
+I'm currently studying at the Driven Education bootcamp.
-and today I'm currently studying at the Driven Education bootcamp.
+By the age of 12 years, when I started using the computer, I got interested in programming.
 I had to go a long way in and out of college until I realized that:
-I like it, I'm good, I can study and dedicate myself to becoming an excellent full stack developer
+Coding is what I like, is what I'm good with.
+And I know I can become an excelent developer in due time.

 <!--
 **Some extra facts about me:**